kaylaoneill/geom99/timelog.md

 ## Week 9
 - Team meeting- planning and reviewing different apps and solutions- 1 hour
   - Looked over Problem Statement, Workforce - possible integrations and different software to look into
--  Lab time & Group meeting - 1 hour
+-  Lab time & Group meeting (after meeting with Shawn) - 1 hour
     - Meet with Shawn in lab for problem statement (not included in the time logged - was around 15 minutes)
     - Finalize V1 of problem statement and submit
     - Look over ArcGIS Soltuions with group and decide the steps forward
       - Every member to look over 1-2 solutions and report back
 - Play with Configerables for Week9 Checklist: https://github.com/kaylaoneill/geom99/blob/main/TestingConfigurableSolutionsMenu.md
         - Field Maps:
             - Readings & playing with builder- 45 minutes
             - Testing the map- 15 minutes